arcxp/deploy-action/README.md

 ## Example

 Here's a complete example from a GitHub Action workflow file.
-This example first builds and zips the Fusion Bundle, and then uses this custom action to deploy to the "Sandbox" environment in the `arctesting2` instance of Arc XP.
+This example first builds and zips the Fusion Bundle, and then uses this custom action to deploy to the "Sandbox" environment in the `your-org-here` instance of Arc XP.

 ```yaml
 ---